lana-20/appium-app-management/README.md

 # Appium App Management

+*Apps are key objects in the mobile OS ecosystem.
+Learn how to use Appium's special commands for installing, removing, and working with apps.*

 ## Working with Apps

 In addition to all the device management commands that Appium provides, there is a set of commands specifically related to managing apps on devices.